Evercoast/EvercoastOpenSource/README.md

 Use `Add Component` again to add Evercoast's `Playback Controller` script.

-*Note there are multiple types of playback controllers, please see internal documentation for usage.*
+*Note: There are multiple types of playback controllers, please see internal documentation for usage.*

 **See:**